 Sorry you don't like my tone.
 But I'm fairly sure I have not offended a single horse with this blog.
 Not only do they not call each other on the telephone.
 They can't even read.

 ”In your tirade you missed one important thing that every true horseperson knows deep in their bones.
 The horse is the embodiment of grace and spirit.”

 I didn't miss that at all.
 But I confess it was not the central point of that particular post.

 ”You reduce them to nothing more than the equivalent to lab rats.”

-Not that there is anything wrong with rats, but the fact that horses and rats and humans and dogs and goldfish are all capable of learning through operant conditioning does not make us all the same.
+Not that there is anything wrong with rats, but the fact that horses and rats and humans and dogs and goldfish are all capable of being frightened by being chased and of learning through operant conditioning does not make us all the same.

 An example: Horses have ears.
 Rats have ears.
 Oh no I've done it again.
 I've reduced horses to the equivalent of lab rats.
 Except I haven't.
 I've just pointed out a similarity between the anatomy of a horse and a rat, just as I pointed out the similarity between the way rats learn to press levers and the way horses learn to follow a trainer in a round pen.